 Allow Employees To Learn From Their Mistakes

 Mistakes happen.
-The best thing you can do as a leader is to help your employee learn from his (or her) mistake.
+The best thing you can do as a manager and leader is to help your employee learn from his (or her) mistake.

 If your employee is afraid of ever making a mistake, he will be paralyzed from taking action or taking even calculated risks.
 If he knows that mistakes happen in the course of doing business and that one learns from making mistakes, you will have a more productive employee.